✨ New Year Deal: 30% OFF All Plans πŸŽ‰

 "@type": "Answer",

 "text": "Most users get zero Hinge matches because of generic prompts, wrong photo style for relationship-seekers, or poor engagement patterns.
-Hinge's algorithm actively punishes photos that look like Tinder hookup vibes."
+If you're not getting matches on Hinge, it's usually because the algorithm actively punishes photos that look like Tinder hookup vibes."

 }